jcuenod/WheatFree/README.md

+# WheatFree

-# WheatFree - a quick 'n dirty app for students at Wheaton, IL
+An unofficial app for students at Wheaton College, IL

 ## Table of Contents